mburolla/siu-van-intro/readme.md

 # Getting Started
 - Setup your SSH keys
-- Get added to this repo
+- Accept the invitation for this repo in your email
 - Clone this repo

 # Videos